edumunozsala/online-gaming-mlops-project/README.md

 * Batch Inference: the preferred method.
 We want to predict the player's engagement level every day, then, business analyst will take actions based on this predicted behavior.
 More [info](docs/batch_inference.md) about this pipeline or process.

 * Online Inference: A pipeline triggered via API.
-We also provide a POST API request.
+We also provide a POST API method to invoke the predictions for a list of inputs.
 More [info](docs/online_inference.md) about this pipeline.

 ## Model Monitoring